 The idea isn’t to compare what you’d like or prefer but to consider how the market would price an upgrade.
 That is, one house may have a great basement but that is generally not valued high simply because it’s not considered the main part of the house.
 To a certain extent, buyers may not offer more for a home with a basement but they might be more eager to make a strong offer on a house with a finished basement.

 The biggest danger in pricing based on market activity: if people are paying too much for homes in the area, then you may be convinced to do the same based on your calculations.
-Comparing prices to other markets, while not a perfect or precise solution, can give you an idea about whether a certain market and house is overpriced.
+Comparing prices to other markets, while not a perfect or precise solution, can give you an idea about whether a certain market and house are overpriced.

 More Home Attributes to Consider

 For my first two homes, I excelled in buying homes that sold quickly.
-(We've yet to put our third house on the market.)
+(We’ve yet to put our third house on the market.)
 Still, you may have different priorities in a home.
-Plus, the longer you live in a home, the more things may change in terms of the location attractiveness and home appeal.
+Plus, the longer you live in a home, the more things may change in terms of location attractiveness and home appeal.
 Styles and traffic patterns change, after all.
 Anticipating these may have been useful for me.

 Here are a few things I wish I had noticed more before:

 As much as I prided myself in getting the price right for the houses we purchased, I realize now that I didn’t have a grasp on the cost of upkeep and upgrades.
 A home inspection can show you what needs to be fixed but the cost of repairs may be much higher than you first imagined.
 Building codes may change from the time the house was built to when you make a major repair or upgrade, driving up the cost.
 Or you might uncover a shortcut in the original construction that requires an expensive fix only after renovations are started.

 When evaluating a house and its pricing, consider the costs of upgrading the home carefully.